Policies and Procedures

 1. Safer Recruitment:

-• Kids’ Corner Limited provide adequate and appropriate staffing resources to meet the needs of children.
+• Kids’ Corner provide adequate and appropriate staffing resources to meet the needs of children.

 • Applicants for posts within the setting are clearly informed that the positions are exempt from the Rehabilitation of Offenders Act 1974.